-- 1. All prescription medications shall be maintained with the child's name and shall be dated. - 2.
-Prescription medications must be stored in the original bottle with unaltered label. - 3.
-Only medications prescribed by a licensed health care professional will be administered by staff. - 4.
-Prescriptions must be brought to and from school daily.
-Kingsley House will not keep medication overnight. - 5.
-Prescription medication shall be administered in accordance with the label directions. - 6.
-Written consent must be provided from the parent, permitting Kingsley House personnel to administer medications to the child.
-Instructions shall not conflict with the prescription label. - 7.
-A Medication Administration Form must be completed in full prior to administration. - 8.
-All children with a medical diagnosis must have a Medical Plan on file. - 9.
-Due to COVID-19, Kingsley House will no longer accept nebulizer treatments on Asthma plans.
+- 1. All prescription medications shall be maintained with the child's name and shall be dated. - Prescription medications must be stored in the original bottle with unaltered label. - Only medications prescribed by a licensed health care professional will be administered by staff. - Prescriptions must be brought to and from school daily.
+Kingsley House will not keep medication overnight. - Prescription medication shall be administered in accordance with the label directions. - Written consent must be provided from the parent, permitting Kingsley House personnel to administer medications to the child.
+Instructions shall not conflict with the prescription label. - A Medication Administration Form must be completed in full prior to administration. - All children with a medical diagnosis must have a Medical Plan on file.
+All medical plans will be followed up on by the Family Advocate, every 6 months. - Due to COVID-19, Kingsley House will no longer accept nebulizer treatments on Asthma plans.
 All asthma plans must be updated to include the use of a pump for administration.